bit-shift-io/text-rpg/README.md

 ## TODO list

+* Some end game story prompt for when all objectives are met
 * Ensure players can't 'invent stuff'
 * Stop players who are dead from acting.
 * Clean up error handling - add an error and Result type